BepisGithub/SoftwareEngineeringAndAgileAssignment/README.md

 # How to run the app and test it locally

+This program uses python 3.9 and django

+You must have python 3.9 and django installed to run this project

 Open the command line and navigate to the primeVideoReviewPlatform folder

 If you use the terminal to display the contents of this folder, you should see a file called manage.py